Tata Xenon Yodha Pick-up Truck (Commercial) Launched

 Also Read: Isuzu’s New D-Max V-Cross Pick-up Truck

-Tata Motors says that the new pickup assures lowest operating and maintanance costs.
-It is also offering customised servicing and warranty packages to suit commercial operators.
+Tata Motors says that the new pickup assures lowest operating and maintenance costs.
+It is also offering customized servicing and warranty packages to suit commercial operators.
 The Xenon Yodha would compete against the likes of Mahindra Imperio SC and DC pickup variants, Mahindra Bolero maxi-truck, and new Isuzu D-Max pickups.